ashish1170/Terraform/task 3/README.md

-Multi-Environment Infrastructure Setup
+Multi-Environment Infrastructure Setup with Terraform

-In this task, we are using Terraform to create and manage infrastructure across different environments: development (dev), testing (test), and production (prod).
-The project is organized in a modular way, which means different parts of the infrastructure (like EC2, VPC, Subnets, etc.) are separated into reusable components called modules.
-This approach makes the code more organized, easier to manage, and scalable when more resources or environments are added later.
+This is a project to setup and manage AWS cloud infrastructure in multiple environments—dev, test, and prod—using Terraform.
+The infrastructure is composed using reusable modules, which keeps the codebase tidy, scalable, and easy to manage.
+Every environment (dev, test, prod) maintains its own configurations, with the common logic abstracted into modules.

-Folder Structure Overview:
+Project Folder Structure

-project/ ├── dev/ ├── test/ ├── prod/ └── modules/
+The project directory is set as follows: dev test

+prod

+modules

-Each folder has a specific purpose.
-The dev, test, and prod folders are used to set up infrastructure specific to that environment.
-The modules folder contains the actual building blocks that are reused in each environment.
+All the first three folders have configurations for one environment each.
+The modules folder stores shared building blocks that are referenced in each environment.

-Environment Folder: dev/
+Development Environment Configuration (dev folder)

-The dev folder contains Terraform configuration for the development environment.
-Here we define how different modules (like VPC, EC2, etc.) are instantiated and configured using environment-specific values.
+The dev folder stores all Terraform files required to configure the development environment infrastructure.
+It establishes how modules such as VPC, EC2, and subnets are joined and tailored using development-specific values.

-Key Files in the dev/ folder:
+Files commonly found in this folder:

-backend.tf: This file is used to configure the remote state backend.
-Remote state allows storing the Terraform state file (which keeps track of resources created) in a remote location like AWS S3 or Terraform Cloud.
-This is useful for team collaboration.
+backend.tf – Declares where the state file for Terraform will be remotely stored, e.g., an S3 bucket or Terraform Cloud workspace.
+Remote state provides consistency and facilitates team collaboration.

-local.tf: Defines local variables that are only used within this environment.
-These variables are not passed externally but used internally to simplify logic.
+local.tf – Declares local-only variables that are utilized to declutter internal logic within the environment.
+Such variables are not passed in from outside.

-main.tf: The main configuration file that calls and connects the different modules (like VPC, EC2, Subnet, etc.) together using variables.
+main.tf – Serves as the main configuration file that consolidates different modules such as VPC, subnets, and EC2 instances by providing them values.

-output.tf: Defines what information should be shown to the user after applying Terraform.
-For example, the public IP of the EC2 instance, VPC ID, or subnet ID.
+output.tf – Specifies the values that will be returned by Terraform when it executes the configuration.
+For instance, this can contain the public IP of the instance or IDs of the created resources.

-provider.tf: Configures the cloud provider.
-In this case, AWS.
-It includes details like the AWS region and credentials.
+provider.tf – Configures the cloud provider utilized for this project, AWS.
+It has details like the region chosen and authentication credentials.

-terraform.tfvars: Contains the actual values for the variables declared in variable.tf.
+terraform.tfvars – Holds real input values for variables declared in variable.tf.
 These are specific to the development environment.

-variable.tf: Declares the input variables that main.tf needs.
-For example, CIDR blocks, instance types, availability zones, etc.
+variable.tf – Defines the input variables needed for the main configuration file.
+These can be CIDR blocks, EC2 instance types, and availability zones.

-This structure helps us manage the infrastructure for development separately without affecting testing or production.

-Modules Folder: modules/

-This folder contains reusable Terraform modules.
-Each subfolder represents a module that manages a specific AWS resource or component.
-These modules can be called in any environment folder (like dev, test, or prod), which helps avoid repeating the same code.

-Subfolders inside modules/:
+This structure enables every environment to run in isolation, which is perfect for ensuring separation between development, test, and production phases.

+Modules Folder Overview (modules folder)

+The modules folder contains reusable modules, which are designed to handle a piece of the AWS infrastructure.
+These modules are referred to by the core configuration files in each environment directory, lessening duplication and enhancing consistency.

+Subfolders typically in the modules directory:

-ec2/: This module creates EC2 instances.
-It uses parameters like AMI ID, instance type, key pair name, subnet ID, and instance tags.
+ec2 – Specifies how instances of EC2 are launched.
+Accepts parameters such as the image ID, instance type, key pair, subnet ID, and name tags.

-eip/: Manages Elastic IPs.
-These are static public IP addresses that can be attached to EC2 instances.
+eip – Controls the launch of Elastic IP addresses, which are static public IP addresses that can be associated with EC2 instances.

-igw/: Creates an Internet Gateway, which allows public subnets to access the internet.
+igw – Has logic for launching an Internet Gateway, used for public subnets to access the internet.

-nat/: Creates a NAT Gateway.
-This allows instances in private subnets to access the internet (like for installing packages) without being exposed publicly.
+nat – Specifies a NAT Gateway setup.
+This enables private instances to see the internet (e.g., for updated downloads) but not expose them to incoming traffic.

-s3/: Sets up S3 buckets.
-These can be used for storing logs, Terraform state files, or application data.
+s3 – Employed to create S3 buckets.
+They might be used to store application files, logs, or even Terraform remote state.

-sg/: Manages security groups and rules.
-Security groups control what traffic is allowed in or out of EC2 instances or other AWS services.
+sg – Controls security groups and rules.
+These specify what network traffic is permitted to and from AWS resources such as EC2.

-subnet/: Creates subnets inside a VPC.
-These can be public or private and are defined using CIDR blocks and availability zones.
+subnet – Establishes subnets in the VPC.
+Subnets are defined with CIDR blocks and are allocated to designated availability zones.
+They can be designated as public or private.

-vpc/: Creates the Virtual Private Cloud (VPC), which is the core of the AWS networking setup.
-Other resources like subnets, EC2, and gateways are built inside the VPC.
+vpc – Manages the creation of the Virtual Private Cloud (VPC), which serves as the root network in AWS where all other elements are spun up.